History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Long gallery plasterwork

 Lanhydrock is surrounded by 900 acres of parkland and woods, allowing enjoyable walks on a network of footpaths.
-Closer to the house you find an mix of formal Victorian parterres and a lovely slope of magnolias, rhododendrons, and camelias leading to the verge of the woodland.
-At the top of the garden is a small holy well, sheltered by a mid-19th century welhead.
+Closer to the house you find a mix of formal Victorian parterres and a lovely slope of magnolias, rhododendrons, and camellias leading to the verge of the woodland.
+At the top of the garden is a small holy well, sheltered by a mid-19th-century wellhead.
 A stately avenue of beech and sycamore leads from the gatehouse to the nearby bridge across the Fowey.

 Address: Bodmin, Cornwall, England, PL30 5AD

 Location: 2 m SE Bodmin, off A38 or B3268

 National Trust - see also: National Trust memberships (official website link)

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Lanhydrock, St Hydroc's Church - 0.1 miles (Historic Church)